job search log

 a tool for tracking job applications

 When I was laid off in 2024, I entered one of the most challenging and dismaying job markets that I had ever encountered.
-It felt similar to the world of the post-9/11 economic crash; few open positions, much competition, little results.
+It felt similar to the world of the post-9/11 economic crash: few open positions, much competition, no results.

 I had to apply for unemployment insurance, and to receive the benefits, I needed to report each week on my job search activities.
 Initially, I just stored all of the related email in a Gmail folder, but that quickly became onerous and inefficient, so I did what I always do: I built a tool that met my needs.